What’s for Lunch?

 Shifting systems to a whole foods model may require facility improvement or construction.

 It is essential for the food service director and key members of their management team to learn enough about facility design and equipment to guide the district and ensure that efficient production systems are created or maintained.
-Service areas and dining rooms need to accommodate the needs of the fresh food system, as well, with open concepts, comfortable seating and flow.
+Service areas and dining rooms need to accommodate the needs of the fresh food system, as well, with open concepts, comfortable seating, and flow.
 Facility improvement planning allows a director to make the most advantageous decisions and direct her/his resources as effectively as possible when the opportunity arises.

 HUMAN RESOURCES

 The human resources component is critical to any organization, and a clear understanding of the expectations and challenges related to staffing is essential for full-scale change to be successful.
-Personnel is the largest expense in food service departments and historically food service departments are populated with the lowest paid employees in the district.
+Personnel is the largest expense in food service departments and historically food service departments are populated with the lowest-paid employees in the district.
 How does a district increase the professional skills in its department within budgetary constraints?
 Balancing production, revenue, and personnel costs is the biggest challenge in every changing system.
 Assessments of participation trends, timelines for system change, reorganization for efficiency, and ongoing professional development are key components for program improvements.

 MARKETING & COMMUNITY COLLABORATION

 Marketing your school food program is paramount for reaching and maintaining your district’s wellness goals.
 It will elevate the significance of your work by educating the community about improvements to the school food system.
-When you tell your school and the public about the vegetables that you’re planting in the school garden, or the local farmers that you support, or the events that you’re hosting in the cafeteria, you are not only providing them with news, you are also encouraging them to get involved—whether that’s reinforcing the message at home, or taking on a participatory role.
+When you tell your school and the public about the vegetables that you’re planting in the school garden, the local farmers that you support, or the events that you’re hosting in the cafeteria, you are not only providing them with news, you are also encouraging them to get involved—whether that’s reinforcing the message at home, or taking on a participatory role.